ADITYA8299/YouTube-Clone/README.md

 # YouTube Clone 🎥📺

-A fully responsive YouTube Clone built with React, Tailwind CSS, and YouTube API, allowing users to search, view, and interact with videos dynamically.
+A fully responsive YouTube Clone built with React and YouTube API, allowing users to search, view, and interact with videos dynamically.

 ##  🔹 Features: